 See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.

-Travelers Who Require Accessibility Assistance.
-Access to buildings, pedestrian paths and transportation is extremely difficult for persons with disabilities.
+Travelers Who Require Accessibility Assistance: Access to buildings, pedestrian paths, and transportation is extremely difficult for persons with mobility issues.
 Sidewalks (if they exist) are very uneven and will only occasionally have ramps at intersections.
 Pedestrian crossings are also very infrequent and can be poorly marked.
-Buses and taxis do not have special accommodations for disabled persons.
+Buses and taxis do not have special accommodations.

-The Town and Country Planning Department set provisions for all public buildings to include accessibility to persons with disabilities.
-As a result, many new buildings have ramps, reserved parking, and special sanitary facilities for such persons.
+The Town and Country Planning Department set provisions for all public buildings to include accessibility infrastructure.
+As a result, many new buildings have ramps, reserved parking, and special sanitary facilities.

 Students: See our Students Abroad page and FBI travel tips.